magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/unit-conversion.md

 {% assign sinceVersion = "4.1" %}
 {% include templates/since.md %}

-Starting from ThingsBoard 4.1, widgets support automatic data conversion and unit switching based on the selected unit system.
+Starting from IoT Hub 4.1, widgets support automatic data conversion and unit switching based on the selected unit system.
 This is especially useful in global IoT solutions and significantly improves data interaction for users across different geographic regions where various measurement standards are used — such as the metric system (°C, km, kg) and the imperial system (°F, miles, lbs).

 <br><b><font size="4">Key benefits:</font></b>